 Christianity is in decline in the United States.
 The share of Americans who describe themselves as Christians and attend church is dropping.
 Evangelical voters make up a smaller share of the electorate.
 Members of the millennial generation are detaching themselves from religious institutions in droves.
 Christianity’s gravest set backs are in the realm of values.
 American culture is shifting away from orthodox Christian positions on homosexuality, premarital sex, contraception, out-of-wedlock childbearing, divorce and a range of other social issues.
 More and more Christians feel estranged from mainstream culture.
 They fear they will soon be treated as social pariahs, the moral equivalent of segregationists because of their adherence to scriptural teaching on gay marriage.
 They fear their colleges will be decertified, their religious institutions will lose their tax-exempt status, their religious liberty will come under assault.
 [New York Times, Opinion Page, June 30, 2015 David Brooks]

-How could a small group of men gathered around a table do something about such a massive and complex problem?
+How could a small group of men and women gathered around a table do something about such a massive and complex problem?
 I remember another table, and another small group of men in an upper room in Jerusalem two thousand years ago.
 Granted, we are not those men, but we are counted among them by our leader.